Adyar Library and Research Centre

 The Adyar Library Publications

-The Adyar Library presents through the Adyar Library Series, as well as its General and Pamphlet Series,
+The Adyar Library publishes the Adyar Library Series, as well as its General and Pamphlet Series.

-The Library also publishes a scholarly journal called Brahmavidya, which presents studies on religion, philosophy, culture, and various aspects of indology: this journal circulates among scholars throughout the world.
+The Library also publishes a scholarly journal called Brahmavidya, which presents studies on religion, philosophy, culture, and various aspects of indology: this journal is widely circulated amongst scholars throughout the world.

 Its other Publications include: Veda and Vedanta, Upanishads, Dharma Sastra, Artha Sastra, Astrology, Grammar, Mimamsa, Music, Lexicography, Poetics and Dramaturgy.